auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 We should greatly respect our innate moral senses; evolution honed our intuitions over 4.5 billion years.
 However, in terms of potential knowledge and computation power, an AI system could find superior sequences of actions to maximize morality.
 An AI system can also adapt and respond to new situations faster than our moral senses.

-Human morality is built on genetic and epi-genetic responses (objective reality), giving rise to our personal moral feelings (subjective reality), influenced by the moral standards of our time and society (inter-subjective reality of society's beliefs and the objective reality imposing boundaries and limitations).
+Human morality is built on genetic and epi-genetic responses (objective reality), giving rise to our personal moral feelings (subjective reality), influenced by the moral standards of our time and society (intersubjective reality of society's beliefs and the objective reality imposing boundaries and limitations).
 Our genetic moral senses are at least 10,000 years old.
 We're wired for close human bonds of small groups.
 Humans had to adapt to larger groups.
 We should be careful if our moral senses disagree with what is rational in a given situation.
 We may not have the moral update needed to reach the optimal conclusion.

 Moral AI systems will be able to update quickly with new information.
 These systems can be used to augment and enhance our moral systems shaped by evolution.